CodeYourFuture/CYF-PD/content/blocks/prep-public-speaking-circles-of-influence/readme.md

       * **Be authentic**: just be you!
 People intuitively recognise when someone is just talking as their natural, authentic self, and they will trust and connect with you better.

-      Practice your three-minute talk with a friend or family member.
-Check that it takes three minutes or less.
+      **Practice** your three-minute talk with a friend or family member.
+C**heck that it takes three minutes or less**.
 Ask your friend what they liked about your talk, and one thing that might improve it.
 ---